haoyunl2/JUDIGPT/README.md

 ### VSCode integration using MCP

-For calling using JutulGPT from VSCode, it can communicate with Copilot through setting up an [MCP server](https://code.visualstudio.com/docs/copilot/customization/mcp-servers).
+For calling using JUDIGPT from VSCode, it can communicate with Copilot through setting up an [MCP server](https://code.visualstudio.com/docs/copilot/customization/mcp-servers).

-To enable MCP server in JutulGPT, in `src/jutulgpt/configuration.py` set
+To enable MCP server in JUDIGPT, in `src/judigpt/configuration.py` set

 ```python
 cli_mode = False # Disable CLI mode